Speak to one of our experts now about this offer

 There is perhaps nowhere in the world more enchanting, nor more naturally beautiful, than New Zealand.
 From dramatic mountains and forested valleys to majestic ice floes and dormant volcanoes.
 Even if it’s your first time visiting New Zealand, the landscapes may seem familiar, especially if you are a fan of The Lord of the Rings or The Chronicles of Narnia as they were filmed on location here.

 Few countries can offer such a diverse range of authentic experiences as New Zealand whether it’s receiving a powerful pōwhiri traditional welcome on a visit to a Māori marae or landing on a glacier by helicopter to hike its icy crevasses.
 You can relax on golden beaches, hike spectacular trails, kayak through national parks, sample one of New Zealand’s world-class wines, go whale watching and learn the legends of the Māori.
 With so much coastline, fresh seafood is widely available at stylish city waterfront restaurants or from one of the roadside caravans that pop up to sell locally caught crayfish.
 You may prefer to try the delicious flavours of a meal cooked in a traditional hāngī, an oven dug into the ground.
-Whilst there is a good domestic flight network connecting the main cities, most visitors prefer to tour the country by car, motorhome or coach.
+Whilst there is a good domestic flight network connecting the main cities, most visitors prefer to tour the country by car or motorhome.

 -